Privacy Statement

 Third parties

-Some generally accessible areas on our premises may use CCTV surveillance cameras.
+Some generally accessible areas at our locations may use CCTV surveillance cameras.
 We have installed these for security and supervision purposes.
+The images are kept for a limited period of time as necessary for security and surveillance purposes.
 In the event of any incidents, we will register and keep the recorded images for the purpose of investigation and to establish potential liability.
-The use of camera surveillance has been registered with the supervisory authority for personal data (Autoriteit Persoonsgegevens) under number P-0020136.

 Your rights